Donna Phillips, BA, BSW, MSW, RSW, Owner

 Glynis has been a registered social worker for over 15 years.
 She graduated from Wilfrid Laurier University with a Master of Social Work in 2005.
 She moved from British Columbia to New Brunswick in October 2020 to be closer to family.

 Glynis has worked with clients who need assistance with their mental health, addictions or have had a brain injury.
 She likes using a person-centred approach to work with her clients to reach their therapy goals.
 Glynis is comfortable working with a diversity of any kind.
-She uses narrative theory, cognitive behavioural therapy, and solution focussed tools.
+She uses narrative theory, cognitive behavioural therapy, and solution focused tools.
 Glynis works with adolescents, young adults, adults, and senior citizens.

 Judy L. McKinney, BSW, RSW